Golden Alexander – Grow and Care

 Golden Alexander is a plant we’ve grown to love.
 Initially I only grew it in the hopes of attracting more Black Swallowtail butterflies.
 I also knew that it is a very early Spring bloomer, starting as early as April and being in full bloom by early May.
-And in this way it would really help the short-tongued pollinators as there aren’t as many nectar sources during that time frame.
-So it would make our micro prairie a better habitat provider. zizia aurea plant flower golden alexander
+And in this way it would really help the pollinators as there aren’t as many nectar sources during that time frame.
+So it would make our micro prairie a better habitat provider.

 However, it wasn’t until its 3rd year that I truly appreciated the blooms as my plants finally reached full size.
 These flowers really put on a stunning display of color!
 They finally came into full size, reaching at least 3’ height and 2’ spread.
 It was a great location too being so close to our DIY bee hotel.
 I’ve since spread seed to a couple other locations in our garden, and how to see some more volunteers, as the bright yellow display is really beautiful in early Spring.
 I’ve found this native perennial to bloom for about a month long, which is a long duration for any perennial.

-Be sure to check scroll to the bottom of the article to see a brief video overview of this plant!
+Be sure to check scroll to the bottom of the article to see a brief video overview of this plant

 Golden Alexander Facts